So, I really can’t believe that Ramadan is already upon us, and I couldn’t be more thrilled.

 So advertisers must do their research to know the consumers’ purchase orientation and use these as a basis for their campaigns.

 So as far as I’m concerned, I, even though I don’t cook, start searching for new cooking recipes and videos for Iftars & Suhoors before Ramadan to prepare a list of the meals I’m going to cook (which my mom ends up doing anyway).

 People start watching cooking videos too early!

 A study showed that watch time on YouTube for cooking videos starts to increase one month before the start of Ramadan, and peaks at almost 30% higher than average in the first week of Ramadan.
-I’ll help you dissect these information in terms of business.
-When watching cooking videos/recipes, by default, no one has all the ingredients lying there in the fridge so this is good news for food suppliers.
+I’ll help you dissect this information in terms of business.
+When watching cooking videos/recipes, by default, no one has all the ingredients lying there in the fridge, so this is good news for food suppliers.
 People would rush to the grocery store to collect their items to prepare their meals.

-Moreover, when I, or anyone really, sees a beautiful presentation table, we all rush to buy all the pieces that makes our Iftar or Suhoor tables as beautiful as the ones we saw online.
+Moreover, when I, or anyone really, see a beautiful presentation table, we all rush to buy all the pieces that make our Iftar or Suhoor tables as beautiful as the ones we saw online.
 This is, too, good news for home deco suppliers.
 And the list goes on and on, but I suppose you got the picture by now.
 By studying the data, you can easily predict people’s interests & prepare plans for advertising campaigns.